-Please also check our website www.rgb-laser.com for software updates.
+Please also check our website www.rgb-photonics.com for software updates.

 If the software still cannot find the device, you may check the Device Manager in the Windows Control Panel.
-Your spectrometer should show up as "Qmini" in the "USB controllers" branch.
-If you double click on this list item and go to the "Driver" tab page, it should read: "Driver Provider: RGB Lasersysteme" and "Driver Version: 2.8.14.0" (or later).
+Your spectrometer should show up as a "Qmini" in the "Measurement and Control" category.
 If your spectrometer is marked with an exclamation or question mark, please remove the device, uninstall the software from the Windows Control Panel, restart the computer and install the software again.

 If your spectrometer is not listed at all in the Device Manager, please try a different USB port.
 If the device does not work on one computer, but works on others, the USB port may not provide enough power for the spectrometer.
-In this case, you'll need to use an externally powered USB hub.
+In this case, you may have to use an externally powered USB hub.